Cyber Security Headlines – April 13, 2022

 RaidForums hacker marketplace shut down in cross-border law enforcement operation

-The operation, named Tourniquet, was coordinated by Europol in support of the independent investigations of the US, UK, Sweden, Portugal, and Romania, also led to the arrest of the RaidForums’ administrator and two of his accomplices.
+The operation, named Tourniquet, was coordinated by Europol in support of independent investigations conducted by the U.S., UK, Sweden, Portugal, and Romania, and led to the arrest of the RaidForums’ administrator and two accomplices.
 It followed a year of meticulous planning and information sharing between investigators from the different national police forces within the Joint Cybercrime Action Taskforce (J-CAT) framework.
-RaidForums, which launched in 2015, is believed to be one of the world’s biggest hacking forums, with a community of more than half a million users.
-The marketplace has sold access to millions of data stolen in numerous high-profile data breaches in recent years, including highly sensitive information such as credit cards and bank account numbers and usernames and associated passwords needed to access online accounts.
+RaidForums started out in 2015, and is thought to be one of the world’s biggest hacking forums.
+It has more than half a million users, and has sold access to millions of pieces of data stolen through high-profile data breaches in recent years\.
 Last week, on Cyber Security Headlines, we reported on the disappearance of RaidForum and the immediate actions by hacker “pompompurin” to poach its members.

 (InfoSecurity Magazine)